 4 of the most common eye conditions

-Throughout our lives, we depend on our eyes to give a clear vision of the space around us.
+Throughout our lives, we depend on our eyes to provide a clear vision of the space around us.
 But that clear outlook might not always be the case.
 Much like the rest of the human body, our eyes change over time with age, affecting the way we see the world.

-To best understand if your eyesight might be experiencing a common refractive error, let’s look at the signs, symptoms, and treatments of the 4 most prevalent types of eye conditions encountered in the UK.
+To best understand if your eyesight might be experiencing a common refractive error, let's look at the signs, symptoms, and treatments of the four most prevalent types of eye conditions encountered in the UK.

 What is myopia?

 Also known as short-sightedness or near-sightedness, myopia is a refractive error of the eye that causes objects in the distance to appear blurry; while at the same time, upfront closer vision remains clear and sharp.
 Increasingly, it is one of the most common eye conditions in the UK, where nearly one-third of the population is said to be affected by short-sightedness, according to the NHS.

 Treatment options for myopia